PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 - Shares a proposed timetable for the evaluation and onboarding process
 - Includes any useful links (e.g. Docs page, competitor comparisons, relevant case studies)

-Probably as a separate message, you should set out the criteria for the product evaluation to be considered a success.
-These should be aligned with the Decision criteria identified in the Demo step above - the evaluation will almost certainly fail if you just leave the customer to noodle around trying PostHog.
+Probably as a separate message, you should set out the criteria for the product evaluation to be considered a success - the evaluation will almost certainly fail if you just leave the customer to noodle around trying PostHog.

 If the customer isn't super clear on how to articulate the success criteria then use the following as inspiration: